SAP-samples/teched2025-DA267/exercises/ex2_story/README.md

 4. Add a table to the canvas by dragging it to the canvas.
 ![](../../images/ex2_5.png)

 5. Configure the planning table as follows.
 Basic story building skills are assumed.
 Hence, no click-by-click guide is provided.
 Instead, refer to the gif.

-- Rows: add `company code`
+Rows:
+- `Company Code`

+Columns:
+- `Version`
-- Columns: add `TimeSeriesYearMonth` dimension
+- `TimeSeriesYearMonth`

+Filter:
-- Filter: `2024`, `2025`, `2026` on `TimeSeriesYearMonth`
+- `TimeSeriesYearMonth`: `2024`, `2025`, `2026`
-- Unbooked on for `TimeSeriesYearMonth` and `Version` dimensions
+- *Unbooked Data* on for `TimeSeriesYearMonth` and `Version` dimensions
 ![](../../images/ex2_1.gif)

 6. Right-click on the marked cell and freeze panes.